Note 3 - Summary of Significant Accounting Policies

 Since Milestone Scientific had net losses for

-the assumed effects of the exercise of potentially dilutive outstanding stock options, warrants and convertible preferred stock were
+2017,the assumed effects of the exercise of potentially dilutive outstanding stock options and warrants were

 Financial assets and liabilities are classified based on the lowest level of input that is significant to the fair value measurement.
 Our assessment of the significance of an input to the fair value measurement requires judgment and